hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

   The service account used for the encryption request for the given KMS key.
   If absent, the Compute Engine Service Agent service account is used.

+<a name="nested_async_primary_disk"></a>The `async_primary_disk` block supports:

+* `disk` -
+  (Required)
+  Primary disk for asynchronous disk replication.

+<a name="nested_guest_os_features"></a>The `guest_os_features` block supports:

+* `type` -
+  (Required)
+  The type of supported feature.
+Read [Enabling guest operating system features](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images#guest-os-features) to see a list of available options.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported:

 * `id` - an identifier for the resource with format `projects/{{project}}/zones/{{zone}}/disks/{{name}}`

+* `source_image_id` -
+  The ID value of the image used to create this disk.
+This value identifies the exact image that was used to create this persistent disk.
+For example, if you created the persistent disk from an image that was later deleted and recreated under the same name, the source image ID would identify the exact version of the image that was used.

+* `source_snapshot_id` -
+  The unique ID of the snapshot used to create this disk.
+This value identifies the exact snapshot that was used to create this persistent disk.
+For example, if you created the persistent disk from a snapshot that was later deleted and recreated under the same name, the source snapshot ID would identify the exact version of the snapshot that was used.

 * `label_fingerprint` -
   The fingerprint used for optimistic locking of this resource.
 Used